 Though we’re talking southern comfort, Welcome isn’t all gravy.
 Jambalaya has potent flavor, but when it comes in a deep bowl you crave more than a single soft texture, the same bite after bite.
 Also, my waitress forgot to pack the rest of my gumbo after I asked for a box.

 You should close with dessert even if sweets aren’t your thing.
-Pies here are legit, just like at the old spot.
+Pies here are great, just like at the old spot.
 Lemon chess pie is essentially just a really good lemon square ballooned to more vertical, three-dimensional proportions.
 Macerated fruit on top — blueberries recently — vary lush but charged bites.

 The level of the food may make you forget that Welcome Diner is a diner, an oddball species of restaurant.
 Diners are nostalgic, safe, American.
 They provide not only a place for buzzed high schoolers to prolong their nights, not only a place where eating grilled cheese is the social nom, but pockets that remove you from the rain and stress and cruelty of the broken world we live in.

 What made the old Welcome Diner a great restaurant was that it intensified these diner propensities.
-Welcome felt even more like an escape, even more like a haven, the distance between the reality outside and reality within marked by the lawn chairs and the amari above the bar, the kitsch and the crowds and the old-time nook where fryer oil always seemed to be crackling.
+Welcome felt even more like an escape, even more like a haven, the distance between the reality outside and reality within marked by the lawn chairs and the amari above the bar, by the kitsch and the crowds and the old-time nook where fryer oil always seemed to be crackling.

 Though bigger, though more polished, though a little more ambitious, the new Welcome Diner carries on this vibe.
 You may feel that in the first sultry sip of hurricane, or you may feel that in the hot biscuit steam or the hard-charging banjo plucks from some arcane 1970s rock band evening out into fluid harmony (your head bobbing).
-What matters is that you will feel that old vibe and magic, and this makes the new Welcome well worth visiting.
+What matters is that you will feel that old vibe and dark magic, and this alone makes the new Welcome well worth visiting.

 929 East Pierce Street